profkosmosic/raylib-pong-cpp/README.md

-# raylib-pong-cpp
+# PONG
 Pong game written in C++ and using the Raylib library.
 Raylib needs to be installed on your machine to build the project.